Azure-Samples/Azure-Stack-Hub-Foundation-Core/OperatorWorkshop/azure-stack-hub-lab-guide-operator.md

 There are several ways to deploy an ASDK - you can check the http://aka.ms/asdk to download and use the Microsoft recommended options, or you could try community based scripts that help create ASDKs that are hosted even in Azure (https://github.com/yagmurs/AzureStack-VM-PoC).

-Regardless how you deploy it, this guide assumes that:
+Regardless how you deploy it, this guide assumes that the following are configured:
-1. you have a running ASDK, that leverages AAD for identity
+1. running ASDK, that leverages AAD for identity
 2. the ASDK is already registered and configured (for more info on configuring it, either use the guidance found at https://docs.microsoft.com/azure-stack/asdk/asdk-install - or use the community based set of scripts called "[Azure Stack POC Configurator](https://github.com/mattmcspirit/azurestack)" )
 3. PowerShell for Azure Stack Hub
 4. Latest Azure Stack Hub Tools